Thoughts on Medellin

 Medellin International Airport is situated at a much higher altitude than the city of Medellin which is located in a river valley about an hour’s drive away by car.
 As the plane was preparing to land, I could see that the country appeared hilly with interspersed patches of trees and open spaces.

-Medellin’s temperature is similar to that of the Northern California coast.
-The higher plateau, where the airport is located, is called Rionegro.
+The higher plateau, where the airport is located, is called Rionegro and it has a similar temperature to that of Northern California coast.
 Everything is incredibly green.
 Medellin is 5000 feet above sea level while Rionegro and the lip of the valley are at 7000 feet.
 One can easily feel out of breath.
 One’s initial look at Medellin stretching out 2000 feet below as one starts down the side of the valley is spectacular.

 On the weekends there are many bicyclists that ride from Medellin up the side of the valley to Rionegro and back.
 The highway into the city is a well paved two lane road for the most part with a shoulder and a deep drainage ditch running alongside to take away rain water.
 It rains a lot.
 The problem is that the shoulders are often used by motorcyclists and there are several instances where the highway reduces to one lane while road repair takes place.
 Even the single lane portion can be very rugged.
 When I think of the stamina to cycle up the side of the valley on sometimes rough road, with motorcyclists and cars zooming by with inches to spare, and having to hold a line in spite of exhaustion and fatigue for at least an hour and a half at this high an altitude, one can only shudder at the thought.
 Going down is not much easier.
 The road is steep and speeds can rise quickly.
 With motor traffic moving down the valley alongside, the bicyclist’s line has to be precise and there are some rough road spots that can only be classified as serious white-knuckle zones.

 Medellin is all hustle and bustle.
 It has grown from a city of a few hundred thousand to 2.6 million in about 25 years.
 Streets are jammed with cars all travelling as fast as small cars can go.
 Most are Renaults, Hyundais and Mazdas.
 I saw three BMWs and as many Mercedes in the two weeks I was there.
 For every car, there were probably five to ten motorcycles – very few with an engine size of over 200 cc’s.
 Since Medellin has expanded so fast, road construction has not been able to keep up with the overflow of traffic; so rules have been put in place to mitigate it.
-On certain days, only cars with license plates that end in a specific digit (odd or even) are allowed on the street.
-Violators are issued very large fines.
-It is not uncommon for a family, or individual, to own two cars, or a car and a motorcycle, to be able to drive daily.
+On certain days, and for a certain amount of time, only cars with license plates that end in a specific digit (odd or even) are allowed on the street.
+Violators are issued exceptionally large fines.
+It is not uncommon for a family, or individual, to own two cars, or a car and a motorcycle, to be able to drive freely every day.

 Over the past forty years, rural neighborhoods that would have been considered suburbs have been torn down and 15 to 20 story towers put up in their place with the former property owner often owning an apartment in the new high-rise.
 Construction has been so rapid that in the space of just a decade whole sections of the city are barely recognizable.